-- 1. Start and log into the Cloudera Navigator data management component UI. - 2.
-In the top right, select usernameActions.
-The Command Actions status page displays with a list of actions performed and the policy that caused the action if applicable. - 3.
+- 1. Start and log into the Cloudera Navigator data management component UI. - In the top right, click username > Command Actions.
+The Command Actions status page displays with a list of actions performed and the policy that caused the action, if applicable. - 3.
 If an action failed, a View Log button displays, which you can click to view the error message associated with the failure.